kunranLi/Bias-in-Robes-Detecting-Bias-Laundering-in-LLM-Generated-Judicial-Justifications-/README.md

 ## 📖 Introduction

-[cite_start]As Large Language Models (LLMs) become deeply integrated into judicial systems, they are shifting from assistive information retrieval to automatically generating legal judgments[cite: 53]. [cite_start]This research reveals a hidden risk termed **"Bias Laundering"**—a process where LLMs leverage legal rhetoric and logical reasoning to transform non-legal biases into seemingly legitimate legal justifications[cite: 55, 87].
+As Large Language Models (LLMs) become deeply integrated into judicial systems, they are shifting from assistive information retrieval to automatically generating legal judgments.
+This research reveals a hidden risk termed **"Bias Laundering"**—a process where LLMs leverage legal rhetoric and logical reasoning to transform non-legal biases into seemingly legitimate legal justifications.

-[cite_start]We propose the **"Bias in Robes"** framework, an automated detection tool designed to stress-test the legal integrity of generative judicial reasoning models[cite: 56, 93].
+We propose the **"Bias in Robes"** framework, an automated detection tool designed to stress-test the legal integrity of generative judicial reasoning models.

 ## 🌟 Key Features